Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Bubble trap spectrum and states

 We first find the energy spectrum and eigenstates for a noninteracting system confined by the bubble trap of Eq.~(\ref{V_bubble}).
 Due to its rotational symmetry, eigenstate wavefunctions can be written in the form

-where $(r,\theta,\phi)$ are spherical coordinates, and $Y_l^m$ are spherical harmonics having $l=0,1,\dots,\infty$ and $m=-l,\dots,l$.
+where $(r,\theta,\phi)$ are spherical coordinates, and $Y_l^{m_l}$ are spherical harmonics having $l=0,1,2,\dots$ and ${m_l}=-l,\dots,l$.
 The quantum number ``$k$" completes the indexing by accounting for the radial direction.
 Obtaining the eigenstates then reduces to solving the radial component of the Schr{\"o}dinger equation:

 where $u_{k l}(0)=u_{k l}(\infty)=0$.
-For fixed angular momentum quantum number $l$, the index $k=0,1,\dots\infty$ is chosen to correspond to increasing energy eigenvalues: $\varepsilon_{0,l} \le \varepsilon_{1,l} \le \dots \le \varepsilon_{\infty,l} $.
+For fixed angular momentum quantum number $l$, the index $k=0,1,2,\dots$ is chosen to correspond to increasing energy eigenvalues: $\varepsilon_{0,l} \le \varepsilon_{1,l} \le \varepsilon_{2,l} \le \cdots$.

 We employ a simple finite-difference method to discretize and then numerically solve Eq.~(\ref{radial_eq}) as the detuning parameter $\Delta$ is varied.
-As $\Delta$ increases (see Fig.~\ref{bubble_trap}), the peak of each eigenstate's probability density expands radially outward.
+As $\Delta$ increases (see Fig.~\ref{bubble_trap}), the peak of each eigenstate's probability density will begin to expand radially outward.
 Hence, a state localized near the origin for small $\Delta$ becomes squeezed into a hollow thin shell at large $\Delta$.
-Fig.~\ref{NI_GS_density} shows the evolution of the bubble trap ground state during this hollowing-out procedure.
-Because the probability density decays gradually towards zero away from its peak, determining the precise $\Delta$ value at which the topological transition from a filled-to-hollow sphere occurs is subtle.
-Nevertheless, if we say an inner radius is present when the probability density decays to a `sufficiently small' value while moving radially inward from its peak value, we can estimate the location of the hollowing-out transition.
-We find the hollowing transition occurs around $\Delta\approx75$.
+Fig.~\ref{bubble_states}a shows the evolution of the bubble trap ground state during this hollowing-out procedure.
+As the bubble expands and the ground state eventually hollows-out, there is a change in topology characterized by different second homotopy groups: the filled-sphere, technically a $3$-ball, is contractible (i.e. a $2-$sphere inside this space can be continuously deformed to a point) whereas the hollow-sphere is not \cite{Padavic_dissertation_2020}.
+However, because the ground state probability density decays gradually towards zero away from its peak, determining a precise $\Delta$ at which a change in topology occurs is subtle.
+We note that another feature of the noninteracting ground state is that its peak density remains at the origin until some critical detuning value ($\Delta \approx 27$) upon which it begins to move radially outward.